 CLUWnet provides wireless coverage to all buildings on campus and some outdoor areas.
 Students can connect their personal computer devices to the wireless network using their personal CLUnet account and password.
 The Help Desk offers support for CLUnet accounts including scheduling and trouble shooting for wired and wireless hookups.

 All residence halls on campus are coed, divided by floor or section, and offer recreational areas, kitchen and laundry facilities, and security systems.
 Individual rooms are equipped with voice mail, computer hook-ups, free cable and air conditioning.
 Each suite of rooms has a private bathroom.

 Parking is free throughout campus.
 Street parking is by permit only Monday through Friday 7 a.m. to 7 p.m.
 Visitor parking is available in the parking lots on Mountclef Boulevard north and south of Olsen Road.

 Student organizations include academic clubs, student government, campus media, drama and musical groups, multicultural, political, social, service-oriented and athletic clubs.
 Organizations are open to all students.

 Scholarships and Financial Assistance

-The Financial Aid Office offers helpful resources on how to bridge the gap between the cost of education and a family’s ability to pay.
-Awards of financial assistance to Cal Lutheran students may include institutional scholarships, university grants, Federal Supplemental Educational Opportunity Grants, State Cal Grants, Federal Pell Grants, Academic Competitiveness Grants, SMART Grants, low interest Federal Stafford and Federal Perkins loans, and Federal Work-Study.
+The Financial Aid Office offers a variety of resources to help bridge the gap between the institution's cost of attendance and a family’s ability to pay.
+Awards of financial assistance to Cal Lutheran students may include funds from the federal or state government, the institution and/or from outside organizations.

 California Lutheran University